 Your instructor will endeavour to arrive on time however, due to unforeseen circumstances such as breakdown, accidents, traffic hold ups, adverse weather conditions i.e.: snow, strong winds, heavy frost, dense fog, floods etc. lesson times may need to change or even cancelled.
 If cancelled by your instructor, no fee will be charged.

 Lessons must be paid for 48 hours in advance by bank transfer.
-Discounts on block bookings of 10 hours are subject to the condition that the full amount is paid in advance and all 10 hours taken.
+Discounts on block bookings of 10 hours or other limited offers are subject to the condition that the full amount is paid in advance and all 10 hours taken.
 Should a refund be asked for, price reverts back to the normal hourly rate and only the amount left is refunded.
-You can book your Driving instructor and the use of your training vehicle for your practical driving test at the cost of a fixed fee of £85 (different fees apply to some driving test centres, see website) which includes 1 hour before test to drive to the test centre, the duration of the test and the journey back, your instructor shall drive on the way back whether you pass or fail.
+You can book your Driving instructor and the use of your training vehicle for your practical driving test at the cost of a fixed fee of £110 (different fees apply to some driving test centres, see website) which includes 1 hour before test to drive to the test centre, the duration of the test and the journey back, your instructor shall drive on the way back whether you pass or fail.
 You'll have to pay this fee before the day of your test (this fee is on top of the DVSA test fee that you have paid when you book your test online).

 In the event, while in a lesson or on your driving test, you cause damage to your learning vehicle after your instructor/examiner instructs/advises/WARNS you i.e.: you are getting too close to parked cars where the wing mirrors can clip or scrape the other cars, kerb, hedges etc, an incident report needs to be filed and you will be liable as the responsible driver to pay £50 for each incident (as required by the AA insurance company).